antmd/MailPluginManager/README.markdown

 #### Common Pieces

+* UUID list should have latestSupported and firstUnsupported, with each dict keeping the comparator, but also having real version values
 * Remote file loading should have a frequency time limitation (use user defaults to store last date)
-* UUID list should have latestSupported and firstUnsupported, with each dict keeping the comparator, but also having real version values
-* Core Data repo for crash reports (previous updates as well?) so I can know which have been sent and allows for resending possibility.
-* Update and Send Crash Reports should have a frequency parameter (hours).
-Use Launch Agent scheduling for this?

-* Make it use ARC!
 * Setup system to report system setup when requested by user/developer.
 * Determining relevant info about system.
 * Add authorizations where needed when accessing files the user needs admin for.